DataDog/datadog-agent/docs/dev/checks/jmxfetch.md

 3. Run `inv agent.run`.
 4. Validate that the JMXFetch section appears in `agent status`.

-If you have a JMX-based integration configured to run, it should automatically be run in your local JMXFetch instance.
+If you have a JMX-based integration configured to run, it automatically runs in your local JMXFetch instance.

 ## Custom Build of JMXFetch